kdeldycke/awesome-falsehood/readme.md

 - [Falsehoods about Residence](https://twitter.com/samphippen/status/813896916534784004) - It's not only about the address itself, but the relationship between a person and its residence.
 - [Letter Delivered Despite No Name, No Address](https://twitter.com/loriskumo/status/735851511331356672) - Ultimate falsehood about postal addresses: you do not need one.
 - [UK Address Oddities](https://paulplowman.com/stuff/uk-address-oddities/) - Quirks extracted from a list of most residential property sales in England and Wales since 1995.
-- [What is the Most Minimal UK Address Possible?](https://microblog.vladh.net/posts/most-minimal-uk-address/) - The trick is to rely on postcodes, which in the UK are pretty specific and “often identify one or a few specific buildings, unlike countries where a postcode represents an entire neighbourhood”.
 - [The Bear with Its Own ZIP Code](https://kottke.org/19/08/the-bear-with-its-own-zip-code) - Smokey Bear has his own ZIP Code (`20252`) because he gets so much mail.
 - [Why doesn't Costa Rica use real addresses?](https://www.crcdaily.com/p/why-doesnt-costa-rica-use-real-addresses) - Costa Rican uses an idiosyncratic system of addresses that relies on landmarks, history and quite a bit of guesswork.
 - [Regex and Postal Addresses](https://smartystreets.com/articles/regular-expressions-for-street-addresses) - Why regular expressions and street addresses do not mix.